mlc-ai/mlc-llm/docs/tutorials/compilation/compile_models.rst

 - the model library,
 - and chat config.

-We have detailed introduction of these three parts in :doc:`the terminology page </tutorials/runtime/terminologies>`.
+We have detailed introduction of these three parts in :doc:`the project overview page </tutorials/proj_overview>`.
 Before proceeding, you can check and identify each part using the commands below:

 .. tabs::